 What the organisation did

-The hydration of staff became particularly important with the added complications of wearing personal protective equipment (PPE).
-Although two years previously the trust had introduced hydration stations (designated areas for leaving water bottles) the survey highlighted inconsistencies in their use.
-A further survey was emailed to staff on the pilot ward to gain a better understanding of their hydration and use of the station.
+The hydration of staff became particularly important due to the added complications of personal protective equipment (PPE).
+Although two years prior the trust had introduced hydration stations (designated areas for leaving water bottles), the survey highlighted inconsistencies in their use.

 Results and benefits

-Moving the vending machines has increased usage and feedback from staff on the increased choices and opening hours of the restaurant has been positive.
-Increasing the number of rest areas so that staff can remain socially distanced whilst eating and resting has also been welcomed.
+- Moving food vending machines has increased use, and feedback from staff on the increased choices and opening hours of the restaurant has been positive.
+Increasing the number of rest areas has also been welcomed.

-COVID-19 created many obstacles to negotiate during this project.
-Engaging staff to prioritise their own health and wellbeing at such a busy and challenging time continues.
+COVID-19 created many obstacles to negotiate during the project.
+Engaging staff to prioritise their own health and wellbeing during busy and challenging times continues.

-As the project was trust wide, the information given to staff had to be understandable and appropriate for a broad range of people.
-Whilst not all the information will be relevant for every member of staff the take home messages of the campaign are relevant to all.
+As a trust-wide project the information for staff had to be easy to understand and appropriate for a broad range of people, with the take-home messages of the campaign being relevant to all.

-Culture within the NHS can be difficult to change.
-During this project the pilot wards were challenged with adapting their way of thinking and trying new ways of working.
-Some of the barriers included long passed on myths of things that are not allowed to happen on wards.
-Understandably these beliefs and attitudes cannot be changed overnight and therefore the message of this campaign will continually need to be reinforced.
+During the project the pilot wards were challenged with trying new ways of working.
+Some of the barriers included long-time myths of things not being allowed on wards.
+Culture within the NHS can be difficult to change and the campaign will need to continually reinforce its messaging.

-A change or improvement in one area cannot be simply replicated in another.
-Each and every ward and department has unique challenges that will need to be addressed on an individual basis.
-Whilst the guidance, tips and advice are appropriate for everyone, how each area implements them will depend on their own environment and team.
+It is important to consider that a change or improvement in one area cannot be simply replicated in another.
+Every ward and department has unique challenges that need to be addressed and how each area implements the project will depend on the environment and team.

-- Senior leadership is key to support and encourage any staff health and wellbeing improvements.
+- Senior leadership support and engagement is key to encouraging any staff health and wellbeing improvements.

 - One size does not fit all, each area is unique and any changes will need to be adapted to suit.

-For more information about the work in this case study, contact Rachel Hart, Chief Nurse Clinical Fellow, Sherwood Forest Hospitals NHS Foundation Trust, Rachel.email@example.com
+For more information about this case study, contact Rachel Hart, Chief Nurse Clinical Fellow, Sherwood Forest Hospitals NHS Foundation Trust, Rachel.email@example.com.

-Take a look at our back to basics infographic for key facts about the impact of hydration, nutrition, sleep and regular breaks on workforce wellbeing.
+- Our back to basics infographic summarises key facts about the impact of hydration, nutrition, sleep and regular breaks on workforce wellbeing.